Travel in Paris Knowledge: Learning About Culture, Food, and Art

 What makes Paris an important cultural destination?

-Which museums are most famous in Paris?
+Which museums are most famous?

 What is typical Paris cuisine?